-Most interesting landmarks of the Republic of Macedonia
+Most interesting landmarks of North Macedonia

-Natural landmarks of the Republic of Macedonia
+Natural landmarks of North Macedonia

 - Devil’s Wall – Eastern.
 Weird formation – natural stone wall which looks as if it is man-made.
 This is a 12 m tall and some 2 m wide wall, made from giant stones.
 Some stones are up to 4 tonnes heavy.